BBVA/kvm/README.md

 * Review and document $KVM_ARGS
 * Add VNC capability for video console (using noVNC or socat to a unix socket provided by KVM)
 * Build dnsmasq options directly and do not use config files
+* Try to use macvlan L3 device to connect host and guest machines for dnsmasq service

 ## Authors
 * BBVA Innotech - Fernando Alvarez (@methadata)